Nuvoletta clan: Structure

-The clan was ruled by the three Nuvoletta brothers: Lorenzo, Ciro, Angelo.
-Lorenzo died in 1994 after a serious illness; Ciro, the most bloodthirsty of the group was killed in 1984 in an armed attack on orders the Alfieri-Bardellino-Galasso.
+The clan was ruled by the three Nuvoletta brothers: Lorenzo, Ciro, and Angelo.
+Lorenzo died in 1994 after a serious illness; Ciro, the most bloodthirsty of the group, was killed in 1984 in an armed attack on orders from the Alfieri-Bardellino-Galasso.
 Angelo was the smartest of the brothers and literally the "brains" of the group, who was entrusted with the economic management of the group.
 Angelo was eventually arrested in May 2001, after having been on the list of 30 most dangerous fugitives in Italy since 1995.
-He was sentenced to life imprisonment for the murder of journalist, Giancarlo Siani.
+He was sentenced to life imprisonment for the murder of journalist Giancarlo Siani.

 Compared to the other Camorra clan in the 1980s and early 1990s, the Nuvoletta clan was almost unique in that they never had any high-level pentito.
 According to judge Giuseppe Borrelli, they were able to insulate themselves by adopting the cellular structure dominant within the Sicilian Mafia.
 As he explained:

 Activities

 The Nuvoletta clan is involved in mostly white collar rackets such as construction, supply of public entities, concrete manufacturing companies, cleaning companies and control of the operations of hotels.
 This is its economic empire as reconstructed by Anti-Mafia investigators, an empire with an annual turnover of 1,200 billion lire.
 A census taken of the part of their income from illegal activities in 1985, was estimated to be around 100,000 billion lire.
 In the early 1990s, this increased to 120,000 billion lire.
-Of these, 40,000 billion lire were proceeds from drug trafficking and 30,000 billion lire were from extortion.
+Of these, 40,000 billion lire were proceeds from drug trafficking, and 30,000 billion lire were from extortion.